NCAR/vast/README.md

-# VAST Hugo Website
+# MILES Hugo Website

-This repository holds the NCAR VAST section website deployed with GitHub Pages.
+This repository holds the NCAR MILES group website deployed with GitHub Pages.
 See the [Contributor Guide](CONTRIBUTING.md) for how to add to this site.

 This Hugo site is based on the DART GitHub Pages website, which can be found